Anmol-Baranwal/Anmol-Baranwal-Profile/README.md

 # My Flutter Portfolio App

 > ℹ️ You can access the apk file [here](https://drive.google.com/file/d/1x8GuZ-MUtD0DqpH5TDZx1bqRdE7nhsfN/view?usp=sharing).
+You can also watch the preview of the app [here](https://drive.google.com/file/d/1NyNA-NNLyuwVg8P29E8G6CvLx4RwflNt/view?usp=sharing).

 My Flutter portfolio app is a comprehensive showcase of my professional journey, highlighting various aspects of my career, skills, and interests.
 The app is structured into five main sections, each accessible through navigation: